 As already mentioned, this technical note not only aids developers who may be either in the process of developing similar gateways or contemplating developing them, understand the issues involved, but also help information architects and specification implementers “measure the maturity and shortcomings of standards”.

 NASA centers that have data to share are looking at alternate ways to serve up their data holdings and one way to do this is via application gateways and protocol translators such as those described in this technical note, to make these data available seamlessly, with a wide variety of clients.

-Limitations: The TWG realized that reviewers would request that some of the shortcomings in the underlying standards on which the prototypes were built, be fed back to the standards body, i.e., OGC.
+The reviewing group realized that reviewers would request that some of the shortcomings in the underlying standards on which the prototypes were built, be fed back to the standards body, i.e., OGC.
 While the RFC authors did indeed itemize these issues and suggest alternate implementation approaches, recommending changes to an existing standard, published by a standards body is currently limited to information exchange only.
-Ensuring that the changes are incorporated into these standards is currently outside the scope of the SPG - this is a limitation of the SPG process and should not be construed as a limitation of the submitted RFC.
+Ensuring that the changes are incorporated into these standards is currently outside the scope of the former Standards Process Group.

 Last Updated: Sep 21, 2017 at 8:08 AM EDT